Combine strategies to target chronic pain

 Cognitive restructuring is an important element of the program.
 People with chronic benign pain need to identify unhelpful thinking styles and begin to develop more helpful thinking patterns if pain is to be controlled.
 Other elements of the program include developing a daily physical exercise regimen and daily relaxation exercises to prevent pain flare-ups.

 To learn techniques and strategies that fit their treatment plan, patients participate in a group educational setting for eight to 10 weeks.
 The sessions run about two hours each week and offer a mix of education and application.
-The physical therapist might cover posture positioning to control pain.
-The physician may talk about the pros and cons of pain medication and how pain is communicated to the body.
+A physical therapist might cover posture positioning to control pain.
+A physician may talk about the pros and cons of pain medication and how pain is communicated to the body.
 Each week, patients do homework in order to apply what they are learning.

 The program helps participants overcome many barriers to pain management.
 In addition to negative thought processes, many people are fearful of doing anything that will exacerbate the pain.
 They are used to the acute pain model in which the pain signals that something is wrong.
 With chronic pain, the signal is still there, but there is no damage occurring.